Kidoz-SDK/KIDOZ_Air_SDK_Example/README.md

  	controller.showFeedView();
 ```

-You can implement `IFeedViewInterface` interface if you want to be informed when the `FeedView` is dismissed and/or about to be open by creating a class that implements the interface.
+You can implement `IFeedViewInterface` interface if you want to be informed when the `FeedView` is dismissed and/or about to be opened by creating a class that implements the interface.

 ```javascript
  	import com.kidoz.sdk.api.platforms.IFeedViewIntefrace;